weitzman/multiplesite/README.md

 1. Clone this repo
 1. Run `composer install`
 1. Run `cd web`
-1. Run `drush msi -vy`.
-This creates a top level 'config' directory and one subdirectory for each site in the Drupal multisite (currently 3).
 1. view web/sites/settings.allsites.php.
 The DB is setup for Acquia Dev Desktop.
 If needed, override that by creating a settings.local.php in each settings subdir.
 1. Run `drush @master site-install -vy --config-dir=../config/master/sync`.
 Do same for alpha and bravo sites, replacing alias name and dir name.
 1. Verify that sites are working: `drush @master status`, `drush @alpha status`, `drush @bravo status`